 Most of the genetic material inside a cell is found in a small structure called the nucleus.
 Pathologists can see the nucleus by adding a stain called H&E to the tissue.
-Hyperchromasia describes a nucleus that looks darker than normal when examined under the microscope.
+Pathologists use the word hyperchromasia to describe a nucleus that looks darker than normal when examined under the microscope.

 Another word for hyperchromasia is hyperchromatic.